About Somerville's Carbon Neutral Goal

-As a community, Somerville releases approximately 600,000 metric tons of carbon dioxide each year by burning fossil fuels to drive our cars, dispose of waste, and to heat and power our homes and buildings.
-About one-third of our emissions come from natural gas, another third from vehicle fuels, and almost a quarter from electricity use.
-City government operations account for only 24% of total community greenhouse gas emissions, which means that to reach our goal of being carbon neutral by 2050, everyone in the Somerville community must be involved.
+As a community, Somerville releases approximately 620,000 metric tons of carbon dioxide each year from driving our cars, disposing of waste, and heating and powering our homes and buildings.
+Nearly two-thirds of our community-wide emissions come from buildings, one-third come from transportation, and only 3% come from waste-related emissions.
+City government operations account for only 2% of total community greenhouse gas emissions, which means that to reach our goal of being carbon neutral by 2050, everyone in the Somerville community must be involved.
 We need to make sure that all Somerville residents and businesses can access opportunities to reduce their own carbon footprint and take action on climate change.

 To do this, the City of Somerville is working to bring cleaner energy to Somerville; making it easier and safer to walk, bike, or ride the T; connecting residents with low-cost and no-cost opportunities to increase energy efficiency in their homes; helping homeowners go solar; and much more.
 The Office of Sustainability and Environment is also leading a climate change planning process called Somerville Climate Forward to identify actionable, short- and medium-term solutions to both reduce our GHG emissions and respond to anticipated climate change impacts.
 Together, we can help slow climate change and build a healthy, safe, and thriving Somerville.